vosechu/vosechu.github.io/exercises/week4.md

 * Answer these questions with your pair
   * Read through Chuck's example, what don't you understand yet?
 What do you understand?
-  * What is the difference between DataMapper and SQLite3?
-  * Why do we like SQLite3?
-What are some alternative Databases?
   * What is REST?
 Does it have to use JSON or could it use YAML or XML?
   * What is an API?
 Is it a superset or a subset of REST?
 (Draw a picture)
   * How is Sinatra different from Rack?